Skip to main content

 Produce from Kleinood farm tended and harvested by capable hands and made with generosity and care.

 Because of the nature of Kleinood, where everything happens organically and often by pure coincidence, the acclaimed de Boerin Extra Virgin Olive oil was originally the only de Boerin product.
-De Boerin Verjus followed a few years later and only when our bees were settled did we start harvesting and bottling the much loved de Boerin honey.
+De Boerin Syrah Verjus followed.
+Only when our bees were settled did we start harvesting and bottling the much loved de Boerin honey.
+Then we started making our olive oil & beeswax soap…

 de Boerin